AdobeDocs/experience-manager-dispatcher.en/help/using/page-invalidate.md

 ...
 *page_pathn*`

 The page paths to immediately recache are listed on separate lines in the message body.
 The value of `CQ-Handle` is the path of a page that invalidates the pages to recache.
 (See the `/statfileslevel` parameter of the [Cache](dispatcher-configuration.md#main-pars_146_44_0010) configuration item.)
-The following example HTTP request message deletes and recaches the /content/geometroxx-outdoors/en.html page:
+The following example HTTP request message deletes and recaches the `/content/geometrixx-outdoors/en.html page`:

 `POST /dispatcher/invalidate.cache HTTP/1.1
 CQ-Action: Activate